NBA Best Betting Offers For Monday 11/14: Claim Up to $6,000 In Bonuses

 NBA

-It’s been a rough start to the season for the 3-11 Charlotte Hornets and the 4-9 Orlando Magic who will square off tonight.
-Charlotte has lost eight games in a row and finally got PG LaMelo Ball back on Saturday night.
-He still needs to get a few games under his belt to be himself completely.
-After a 2-7 start, the Magic are 2-2 in their last four games and have actually won two in a row.
-They’ll host the Hornets tonight.

-The LA Clippers have won five of their last seven games and last played the Brooklyn Nets on Saturday night, but lost 110-95.
-Paul George has looked incredible to start the season and he’s been the primary scorer for the Clippers.
-He’s lead the team in scoring in nine of their thirteen games so far.
-They will be facing a 2-11 Houston Rockets team.
-Houston has only played three home games in their first thirteen games and have lost some tough ones.
-That puts them in last in the Pacific Division.
+It’s a smaller Tuesday night slate this week with just five games being played.
+Being nationally televised tonight on TNT are the 9-5 Memphis Grizzlies who will be facing the 7-6 New Orleans Pelicans.
+This is an inner-division matchup tonight.
+The Grizzlies are first in the Southwest Division and the Pelicans are third.
+We’ve put together a guide for customers with the best NBA free bet offers available, ahead of the action tipping off.

+At 8:30pm, the LA Clippers and the Dallas Mavericks will face off.
+The Clippers played last night and beat Houston 122-106.
+Dallas last played on Saturday night and beat the number one seed in the West, the Trail Blazers, 117-112.
+Starting at 9:00pm tonight are the New York Knicks who will travel west to take on the Utah Jazz.
+The Knicks lost to the OKC Thunder on Saturday night, 145-135.
+Utah is 10-5 and have lost two straight.
+They’ll look for a get right win vs the Knicks.

-NBA betting sites have the Clippers at (+850) to win the NBA Finals.
+NBA betting sites have the Clippers at (+850) to win the Finals.

+For six months, @jarenjacksonjr has focused on recovery and rehab from foot surgery.

 How To Bet On The Action With BetOnline